worthyontheweb/notes/notes.md

 ## WordPress - Genesis
 ### Google Fonts
 functions.php edit *(or duplicate and edit)* the wp_enqueue_style relating to fonts.
 Genesis themes usually already include at least one Google Font.

+## Linking Source Tree to a GitHub Repo
+1. Open GitHub and login
+2. Open the repo you wish to clone
+3. Select clone or download
+4. Copy the URL to the clipboard
+5. Open Sourcetree
+6. Select clone from URL
+7. Paste in the URL you copied from GitHub
+8. Select the location on your local machine that you would like the repo to appear in **must be an empty folder**
+9. The repo from GitHub will now be cloned to your local machine and local commits can be made and pushed to GitHub using Sourcetree.